DataDog/dd-trace-dotnet/tracer/samples/AutomaticTraceIdInjection/README.md

 - Powershell 7+ to run `BuildAndRunSample.ps1`
 - `dotnet` command line tool is installed
-- Either or both:
-  - .NET 7.0
-  - .NET Framework 4.6.2 (Windows only)
+- .NET 7.0 AND/OR .NET Framework 4.6.2
 - [Datadog Agent](https://docs.datadoghq.com/agent/) is installed
   - Note that this is **not** a requirement for the Agentless Log Collection
+- Any of the following operating systems:
+  - Windows 32-bit
+  - Windows 64-bit
+  - Linux 64-bit
-- Windows (32-bit and/or 64-bit) AND/OR 64-bit Linux
+- Windows (32-bit AND/OR 64-bit) AND/OR 64-bit Linux

 The `BuildAndRunSample.ps1` script will set the necessary environment variables for the given sample automatically.
 However, there may be some additional setup required to try out each of the features.

-All samples rely on the [Datadog.Trace.Bundle](https://www.nuget.org/packages/Datadog.Trace.Bundle#readme-body-tab) NuGet package for automatic and manual instrumentation.
+All samples use the [Datadog.Trace.Bundle](https://www.nuget.org/packages/Datadog.Trace.Bundle#readme-body-tab) NuGet package for automatic and manual instrumentation.
+**However**, you can setup a project to use the [Datadog.Trace](https://www.nuget.org/packages/Datadog.Trace) NuGet package for manual instrumentation and configure automatic instrumentation separately.

+Please refer to our [README](https://github.com/DataDog/dd-trace-dotnet/blob/master/docs/Datadog.Trace.Bundle/README.md#should-i-install-this-package) on when to use `Datadog.Trace` versus `Datadog.Trace.Bundle` and our [official documentation](https://docs.datadoghq.com/tracing/trace_collection/dd_libraries/dotnet-core/?tab=containers) on ways to install the Datadog Tracer.

 ### File-tail Log Collection